-(i) by inserting 'or clause (i)(VI)' after 'clause (i)(V)'; and
+"(ii) by inserting 'or clause (i)(VI)' after 'clause (i)(V)'; and

-'(iii) by adding at the end the following: 'Any state, local, or foreign official who receives information pursuant to clause (i)(VI) shall use that information only consistent with such guidelines as the Attorney General and Director of Central Intelligence shall jointly issue.'.
+"(iii) by adding at the end the following: 'Any state, local, or foreign official who receives information pursuant to clause (i)(VI) shall use that information only consistent with such guidelines as the Attorney General and Director of Central Intelligence shall jointly issue.'.

 2001-Subd. (e)(3)(C).
 Pub.
 L. 107-56, §203(a)(1), amended subpar.
 (C) generally.
 Prior to amendment, subpar.
-(C) read as follows: "Disclosure otherwise prohibited by this rule of matters occurring before the grand jury may also be madein connection with a judicial proceeding; "(ii) when permitted by a court at the request of the defendant, upon a showing that grounds may exist for a motion to dismiss the indictment because of matters occurring before the grand jury;
+(C) read as follows: "Disclosure otherwise prohibited by this rule of matters occurring before the grand jury may also be made-

-'(i) when so directed by a court preliminarily to or
+"(i) when so directed by a court preliminarily to or in connection with a judicial proceeding;